 Length: 20 km Duration 3-4 hours (without a coffee break, but we are sure you will go and grab a coffee)

-Level: easy, flat terrain, bike paths and pedestrian walkways
+Level: easy, flat terrain, bike paths, and pedestrian walkways

-Price: 25 euros per person
+Price: from 35 euros per person (bikes are included)

 Type: Private tour